 - Seafood for abundance of good luck.

 BOOKS TO CELEBRATE CHINESE NEW YEAR

 In Chinese culture the number 8 sounds similar the word "fa" in Cantonese.
 Fa means prosperity, wealth and success.
 So, I've rounded up 8 children's books that celebrate the Chinese New Year.

 My First Chinese New Year / Dragon Dance / Bringing In The New Year / Emma's American Chinese New Year / Lanterns And Firecrackers / The Dancing Dragon / Chelsea's Chinese New Year / Lion Dancer: Ernie Wan's Chinese New Year

-The Shopping Mama was not compensated for this post.
+This is not a sponsored post.
 This post contains some affiliate links.